 As we said earlier, Your online brand and domain name is your digital identity.
 More importantly, Australian consumers recognise and trust the .au domain name extension.

-Users know to look out for it, which highly significant for local ecommerce organisations who ship goods and provide services in Australia.
+Users know to look out for it, which is highly significant for local ecommerce organisations who ship goods and provide services in Australia.
 The .au extension can also be considered as your badge of trust, unlike any other trust signals your web designer would use in building trust with your customer.

 - Protecting your brand online leads to improved sales by removing cheap counterfeits taking away business.